- Telephone 0131 225 9846

 Gifts & refreshments • The castle’s three gift shops sell a wide range of high quality souvenirs, books and gifts • The Redcoat Café offers a hot carvery, light meals, sandwiches and drinks.
 The Queen Anne Café is a stylish venue which provides distinctive Scottish cuisine and afternoon teas

 Visit… • In Edinburgh at the top of the Royal Mile • Open all year.
-21 March - 30 September 9.30am to 6pm and 1 October - 31 March 9.30am to 5pm.
-Last tickets 45 mins before closing.
+1 April - 30 September 9.30am to 6pm and 1 October - 31 March 9.30am to 5pm.
+As Easter follows early in 2016 the summer opening times will be 25 March - 30 September 9.30 am - 6pm.
+Last tickets sold 1 hour before closing.
 Closed Christmas Day and Boxing Day.
 Please note that opening times for the independent museums may vary • We recommend at least 2 hours to see the major attractions within the castle • Parking for drivers with a blue disabled badge • Steep inclines and steps - courtesy vehicle available • VisitScotland grading ★★★★★

 Text supplied by third party.